anwar9099/anwar9099/README.md

 🚀 I'm a **DevOps Engineer** with proficiency in tools like **Linux**, **Git**, **Azure**, **Docker**, **Terraform**, and **SQL**.
 💡 I'm driven by a passion for continuous learning—especially in **cloud computing**, **containerization**, and building robust **CI/CD pipelines**.
 Every project is an opportunity to deepen my expertise and apply the best practices that power effective DevOps.

-Always open to connecting, collaborating, and growing together.
-Let’s build smarter, faster, and better—together!
+Let’s build smarter, faster, and better!

 ---